dataiku/dss-visual-edit/docs/going-further.md

 * It allows to read contents of the original dataset, of the associated editlog, and of the label and lookup columns of linked datasets (if any).
 * Even though the name "Reader" might suggest that they can only read data, they webapp doesn't make a distinction between license types and Readers are able to make edits.
 * You can restrict access to specified (groups of) users via the Project > Security settings: only those with "Read Dashboard" permission will be able to use the webapp (i.e. see and edit data).
+* You can restrict access at the webapp level, via the "Authorized users" property of the Visual Webapp settings.
+It is presented as a list; if it is not empty, only users whose identifiers are included in the list will be able to use the webapp (i.e. see and edit data).

 Remember that the webapp only writes data to the editlog, not to the original dataset (which stays unchanged).
 The editlog pivoted and the edited datasets can only be changed by running the recipes that build them.